-A. The hardware sets represent the design intent and direction of the owner and architect.
+- A. The hardware sets represent the design intent and direction of the owner and architect.
 They are a guideline only and should not be considered a detailed hardware schedule.
 Discrepancies, conflicting hardware and missing items should be brought to the attention of the architect with corrections made prior to the bidding process.
-Omitted items not included in a hardware set should be scheduled with the appropriate additional hardware required for proper application and functionality.
+Omitted items not included in a hardware set should be scheduled with the appropriate additional hardware required for proper application and functionality. - B. Refer to drawings for schedule.